oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 3. Reviewing an EBS application homepage

-	We can see that an EBS homepage is very similar to a standard resource homepage with a few exceptions.
-Properties show the type of resource and the OCID.
-Additionally, we see an overall availability of resources related to this EBS application, this includes resources such as the concurrent manager, notification mailer, and workflow manager, etc. Stack Monitoring provides a summary of alarms for the EBS application and its members by severity.
+	We can see that an EBS homepage is very similar to a standard resource homepage with a few additions.
+We see an overall availability of resources related to this EBS application, this includes resources such as the concurrent manager, notification mailer, and workflow manager, etc. Stack Monitoring also provides a summary of alarms for the EBS application and its members by severity.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-5-home.png " ")

 	In the previous task we reviewed the **Alarms** tab.
 The alarms shown in the EBS homepage includes both the open alarms for the EBS application itself, as well as open alarms for its members.
 The EBS homepage you can see a roll-up of all alarms for EBS and it's members, without navigating to multiple homepages.
-Here we can see the same alarm we investigated within the Concurrent Manager homepage, as this alarm is rolled up to the application level.
+Here we can see the same alarm we investigated within the Concurrent Manager homepage, **EBS Concurrent Request with Errors**, as this alarm is rolled up to the application level.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-6-home.png " ")

 	Clicking **Charts** provides quick visibility into the health of the EBS application.
-We can continue our previous investigation by expanding the chart time displayed from **Last 60 Minutes** to **Last 14 Days**.
+We can continue our previous investigation by expanding the chart time displayed from **Last 60 Minutes** to **Last 7 Days**.
 From this page nothing appears to standout as a cause for high number of requests that have errored.
 The **Completed Requests by Application** and the number of **Active User Sessions** remain consistent.
 The remaining charts show periods of activity but no drastic changes are apparent.
 Since we have already covered tables, let's move on to Stack View.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-7-home.png " ")